 The Friedman Foundation Thanks America’s Veterans

-For choice to work, one must be free to make it.
-And for there to be freedom, another must be there to defend it.
-For being free to choose in so many aspects of our lives, the Friedman Foundation team extends our utmost gratitude and support to America’s veterans.
+In order for choice to work, individuals must be free to make choices.
+And for individuals to have that freedom, others must defend it.
+Today, the Friedman Foundation extends our utmost gratitude and support to America’s veterans, who have defended our freedom to choose in so many areas of our lives.

-For their benefit, we also applaud the education systems that recognize our deserving veterans and military members for their sacrifice:
+We also recognize and applaud educational systems that recognize our deserving military members and veterans for their sacrifice, including:

-In those education programs, policymakers rightly acknowledge the sacrifice and dignity of our military men and women.
-Team Friedman joins that acknowledgement of our active-duty military and veterans—including our own family members and friends—for their service.
-To them, we humbly say, thank you.
+Through education-related programs like these, policymakers acknowledge the sacrifice, dignity, skills, and knowledge of our military men and women.
+Team Friedman would like to join that acknowledgement by thanking active-duty military members, veterans—including our own family members and friends—for their service.
+Today, we humbly say, thank you.